ofrzeta/as3isolib_haxe3/README.md

 as3isolib - An open-source haxe-port of Isometric Library as3isolib developed to assist in creating isometrically projected content (such as games and graphics) targeted for the Flash player platform.
-Not compatible with Haxe 3 and OpenFL.
+Now compatible with Haxe 3 and OpenFL.

 ## as3isolib_haxe (r328)